HappyStinson/rasmusnordling.se/_posts/2019-12-31-my-life-in-blekinge.md

 [![Rasmus Zingo Collection in 2016](/assets/images/zingo-cans-2016.jpg)](/assets/images/zingo-cans-2016.jpg) For some reason I collected Zingo cans 🤔🥤.

-Regards to my personal development I tried becoming a vegetarian, meditation practice at another and lastly skipping alcoholic beverages.
+Regards to my personal development I tried becoming a vegetarian, a meditation practice, and skipping alcohol.
 I managed to stick with it for about 12 weeks before I broke the habit.
+I approached one habit at a time to increase my odds but maybe I wasn't motivated enough.
+I did come back to meditation later in the decade though...

 ## Conclusion

 This is the first part of my decade review.
 The next posts in the series are Second Time in Stockholm (2016-2019) and Moving to Brisbane, Australia (2019).

-Hope you got something out of skimming through these posts.
+Hope you have a good new year's!
 I sure got many chuckles traveling down memory lane.

 / Rasmus